FLCarpenter/PhyloCode/README.md

 --outgroups (-o): Comma-separated list of tip IDs to define outgroups

 Optional arguments:
---threads (-n): Number of parallel threads to use (default: number of cores - 1)
+--nthreads (-n): Number of parallel threads to use (default: number of cores - 1)

 --root (-r): Comma-separated tip names to use for rooting the tree (default: outgroups)